socrata-platform/data-coordinator/README.md

 To run migrations without building from scratch: `bin/run_migrations.sh`

-The command is one of `migrate`, `undo`, `redo`, and there is a second optional paramter for undo for the number of changes to roll back.
+The command is one of `migrate`, `undo`, `redo`, and there is a second optional parameter for undo for the number of changes to roll back.

 Running from sbt is recommended in a development environment because it ensures you are running the latest migrations without having to build a new assembly.

 ## Notes